On the stability analysis of astrophysical cooling functions: Summary Conclusions

 Furthermore, our analysis has not ruled out a nonlinear process for condensation formation that will occur in the absence of any instability, and TNE has been interpreted as such a process \citep{2019SoPh..294..173K}.
 In general, such a condensation process will involve velocity gradients, as evaporative upflows carrying substantial enthalpy are present during both the heating and cooling phases in TNE loops \citepalias{2019ApJ...884...68K}.
 A stability analysis must then account for the heating contribution from the divergence of the enthalpy flux \citep{2010ApJ...717..163B}.

 More work is therefore needed to definitively establish catastrophic cooling instability as the underlying condensation mechanism.
-This entails closing a loophole that we have so far neglected to mention: condensation growth occurs nearly isobarically in Loop~2, while the CC mode can only grow isochorically in local simulations.
-This is clearly visible in the loop profile movies provided at \href{https://astricklan.github.io/SWK2025/}{https://astricklan.github.io/SWK2025/}, where the profiles demonstrate isobaric evolution during condensation formation.
+Aside from the above caveats, this entails closing a loophole that we have so far neglected to mention: condensation growth occurs nearly isobarically in Loop~2, while the CC mode can only grow isochorically in local simulations.
+This is clearly visible in the pressure profile animation\footnote{The animation is provided in the online journal and at \url{https://astricklan.github.io/SWK2025/.}} accompanying Figure~\ref{fig:profile}.
 This discrepancy is likely due to how a local instability saturates in a global simulation.
 That is, upon evolving at constant density within each zone throughout the linear regime, the amount of pressure support being lost would likely be minimal enough to not show up in the pressure profile on the scale of the full loop.
 Once the amplitude grows to be nonlinear, however, the background plasma would quickly remedy any pressure imbalance, making it appear as though an isobaric condensation process is taking place.